rkabiljo/RNASeq_Micol/ArrayData.md

 # Arrays have been loaded into GenomeStudio

 For that I downloaded from Illunia website
-1.Actual GenomeStudio app (needs regstration) 2.Manifest file - when extracted it was called GDA-8v1-0_D1.bpm, which did not match the name from xls we received, but the link matched the name.
+<br>1.Actual GenomeStudio app (needs regstration)
+<br>2.Manifest file - when extracted it was called GDA-8v1-0_D1.bpm, which did not match the name from xls we received, but the link matched the name.
 It worked.
-3.Cluster file
+<br>3.Cluster file
-4.Plink plug in to export data to Plink
+<br>4.Plink plug in to export data to Plink

-In GenomeStudio, I right clicked each one to update the call rate, and it went from red to 0.99+ for each sample.
+<br>In GenomeStudio, I right clicked each one to update the call rate, and it went from red to 0.99+ for each sample.
 The eight sample failed.

 I exported the seven samples as PLINK, clicking to export only non zeroed SNPs.

 # PLINK
 I started with files: .map, .ped, and .phenotype

-On my own laptop:
+<br>On my own laptop:
 ```
 ./plink --file Micol --make-bed --out Micol_binary
 ```